-It’s tough to keep your shoes pristine without cleaning them regularly.
-The minute those new sneakers come out of the box, you’ll want to wear them outside — where they’ll pick up dirt, mud, scuffs, and stains.
+It’s tough to keep shoes pristine without regularly cleaning them.
+The minute those new sneakers come out of the box, you’ll want to wear them outside — where they’ll pick up dirt, mud, scuffs and stains.

-To ensure peak performance of your sneakers over time, we recommend proper care and maintenance, including cleaning.
-Before you get started, place your shoes in a shoe tree or fill them with crumpled newspapers to help retain their shape during cleaning.
+To ensure peak performance of a pair of sneakers over time, it’s important to give them proper care and maintenance, including cleaning.
+Before getting started, place the shoes in a shoe tree or fill them with crumpled newspapers to help retain their shape during cleaning.
 Then, get to work.

-These tips will help you keep any sneakers and running shoes fresh and clean in just a few easy steps.
+These tips will help keep any sneakers – including lifestyle, basketball and running shoes — fresh and clean in just a few easy steps.

 1.Use a Dry Brush

-Remove loose dirt from the outsole, midsole, and uppers using a dry, soft-bristled shoe brush.
+Remove loose dirt from the outsole, midsole and uppers using a dry, soft-bristled shoe brush.
 No shoe brush?
-No problem, an old toothbrush works fine.
+No problem.
+An clean, spare toothbrush works fine.

 2.Make a Mild Cleaning Solution